 Kids have an awesome imagination, so take advantage.

-First, you need a protagonist, what is their name?
+First, you need a protagonist.
+What is their name?
 How old are they?
 Are they a secret superhero?
 If it even a human being, why not a Dog, or a Cat?

 Then run through the story.
 I guarantee that (assuming they buy into the story!) you will be surprised and amazed as you witness their imagination kick in.
 Even as a 2-year old, it is surprising.
-This may be an indoor activity for a ‘late’ 2-year old, instead of a Toddler who has recently turned 2.
+This may be an indoor activity for a ‘late’ 2-year old instead of a Toddler who has recently turned 2.

 10. Make a Shop

-Simply set up a few chairs and grab some supplied from the kitchen (tins of food mostly).
+Set up a few chairs and grab some supplied from the kitchen (tins of food mostly).
 Get some loose change from your wallet (or use their piggy bank money, and don’t forget to put it back!).

 It is also a good idea to introduce the concept of paying with a card.